openanalytics/shinyproxy-docker/README.md

 Finally, you can build a Docker image of ShinyProxy using the official release versions of ShinyProxy.
-Similar to the snapshot version, Docker downloads the required JAR file from our Neuxs server.
+Similar to the snapshot version, Docker downloads the required JAR file from our Nexus server.
 The version information contained in the JAR file does not have a suffix, indicating a release build.
 Official builds of this image are available at
 [Docker Hub](https://hub.docker.com/r/openanalytics/shinyproxy).